Monash-FIT3170/Me-Myself-the-Chef/backend/readme.md

    ```
    npm run dev
    ```
-5. Go to `localhost:port` to see the page
+5. Go to `localhost:port` in your browser to see the page

 6. Change the upstream branch (optional)
    ```